MeowDada/go-fcache/README.md

 With this feature can we guarantee that any reading operations on this file should process properly (unless the disk physicall go down).

 And with default setting, any referenced file cache won't be removed (emitted) at any time.
+## Cache volume capacity
+Setup an upper bound of cache volume capacity to make sures that the cache manager will not hold caches that exceed the limitation.

 # Goal
 * Concurrent safe